AndySECP/Flight-Delay-Forecasting/README.md

 ![flight_map](https://user-images.githubusercontent.com/38164557/57184669-a3ce2000-6e73-11e9-8b31-eb4002be99f3.PNG)

-Boosted trees can be analysed to retrieve how much weight they give to each feature independently.
+**Boosted trees** can be analysed to retrieve how much **weight they give to each feature independently**.
 Concerning the features that composed our dataset, the ranking of the importance of each of them, extracted from boosted trees is the following:

 ![feat_imp](https://user-images.githubusercontent.com/38164557/57184721-6b7b1180-6e74-11e9-8236-107c1891c93e.PNG)